berkeley-stat260/spring-2025/syllabus.md

 (prerequisites)=
 ## Prerequisites

-While we are working to make this class widely accessible, we currently require the following (or equivalent) prerequisites. **Prerequisites will be enforced in Dept 999.
+While we are working to make this class widely accessible, we currently require the following (or equivalent) prerequisites. **Prerequisites will be enforced in Stat 260.
 It is your responsibility to know the material in the prerequisites.**